KnowJS/day-one/README.md

 - variable scope, lifting
 - use strict
 - Pro Tip: refer to https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript
-- Joint Walkthrough Coding:  Create function containing setInterval() to imitate async IO.
-Use callbacks to control flow of calling.
-Redo with events.
-Redo with promises.
+- Joint Walkthrough Coding:  Exploring and getting used to different code control flow techniques for asynchronous calls in JS.
 - More Learning: http://nodeschool.io/#functionaljs
   - http://nodeschool.io/#promiseitwonthurt